marchanlon/insaned/README.md

 insaned
 =======

 Insaned is a simple linux daemon for polling button presses on SANE-managed scanners.

-It's simpler to setup than alternatives such as **scanbd**.
+It's simpler to setup than alternatives such as **scanbd**, but you will need a scanner which **exposes buttons as sensors**.

 > :small_blue_diamond: **this project is a fork**
 >